-If you’re not familiar with it, Microsoft Flow is a simple, powerful tool for creating automated workflows between apps and services, creating notifications, synchronizing files, building lists, creating Dynamics 365 records and more.
+If you’re not familiar with it, Microsoft Power Automate (formerly Flow) is a simple, powerful tool for creating automated workflows between apps and services, creating notifications, synchronizing files, building lists, creating Dynamics 365 records and more.

 I’m guessing 90% of the people that create flows are system admins, developers, and business analysts.
-But I’m here to tell you, they’ve done a great job of de-nerdifying Microsoft Flow so even your average everyday businessperson can use it.
+But I’m here to tell you, they’ve done a great job of de-nerdifying Microsoft Power Automate so even your average everyday businessperson can use it.
 And I’m living proof.

 I wear both the business development and marketing hats here at Dyn365Pros.
 Marketing hat needs to keep a finger on the pulse of the Dynamics 365 community, see what users and influencers are sharing across social networks, what new bits of the Dynamics 365 platform are driving conversations.
 Biz dev hat needs to keep an eye on the competition, stay on top of Microsoft’s frequent zigs and zags, and make sure we remain relevant in the marketplace.
 Flow helps me stay up to date, by connecting two common solutions: Twitter and Outlook.